SQLite R: Database Operations with DBI and RSQLite

 SQLite is a lightweight, serverless database that works perfectly for data analysis projects.
 R provides excellent tools for working with SQLite databases through the DBI package and its backend implementations.
 Unlike PostgreSQL or MySQL, SQLite requires no server setup and stores entire databases in single files, making it ideal for local development and small to medium-sized datasets.

-Why SQLite for Data Analysis?
+Why SQLite for data analysis?

 SQLite offers several advantages for R programmers.
 The zero-configuration setup means you can start working immediately without database administration.
 The file-based nature makes sharing datasets trivial.
 SQLite handles concurrent reads efficiently, and the database engine runs entirely within your R process, eliminating network latency.